 A former Best Western that underwent a massive overhaul and reinvented itself as a sleek design hotel.
 Luxurious details make it a standout: The fab Veuve Clicquot Champagne bar doubles as a breakfast room; every guest is assigned a personal assistant for the duration of their stay.

 Artsy hotel created by nightlife impresario André (of nightclub Le Baron).
 Outrageous décor includes lime green walls, purple-tiled bathrooms, and a Terry Richardson photo of a male couple in crotchless Batman and Robin costumes.
 This hotel is not for the faint of heart.
+L'Hotel Grand Amour in the 10th is André's newest project and just as edgy.

 Popular with the fashion set for its ornate and over-the-top Orientalist style, the small, 30-room hotel in the Marias is part of the Costes empire and was designed by Jacques Garcia.
 The rooms are not spacious, but they are devastatingly chic.